Best Grilled Zucchini – easy technique!

 Gardeners, do you have an abundance of zucchini this summer?
 Or maybe you’re like me and are lucky enough to have a generous neighbor with a prolific garden.
 I love cooking with zucchini because it is so versatile.

-Lately I’ve been using my air fryer to make irresistibly crispy Zucchini Chips.
+Lately I’ve been using my air fryer to make irresistibly crispy zucchini chips.
 With hardly any oil, they are the ultimate snack (super easy, too!).
-Air Fryer Zucchini Fries with Chili Ranch are breaded planks of zucchini that are pretty irresisitible, too.
+Air fryer zucchini fries with chili ranch are breaded planks of zucchini that are pretty irresistible, too.

 Did you know zucchini is really good for you?
 It has tons of nutrients, antioxidants, and fiber.
 If you want to know more, go to Healthline for 12 health and nutrition benefits of zucchini.
 It’s pretty amazing what this humble squash can do for you!
 Low in carbs, it’s great if you’re sticking to a Whole30, keto, or paleo diet.

 So try grilling zucchini today!
 It’s so delicious that you may find that the grilled zucchini on your plate is the first thing to disappear.
 Make a lot because you’ll want a second helping for sure.